 Physical Description

 Frilled sharks, or eel sharks (Taylor et al., 2002), have a long slender body with an elongate tail fin, giving them an eel-like appearance (Compagno, 1984).
 The body tends to be a chocolate brown color.
 They have a small dorsal fin located well towards the tail, above the large anal fin, and in front of the highly asymmetric caudal fin.
 The pectoral fins are short and rounded (Taylor et al., 2002).
 Chlamydoselachus anguineus has six gill openings (most sharks have five).
 The first gill is continuous across the throat, while all the gills are surrounded by frilly margins of skin-hence the name "frilled shark."
 The snout is short and the lower jaw is long.
 The teeth are alike both on the upper and lower jaws, with three elongate, sharp cusps separated by two intermediate ones (Taylor et al., 2002; Nelson, 1994).
 Length is usually 2 meters (Miller and Lea, 1972).
-(Compagno, 1984; Miller and Lea, 1972; Nelson, 1994; Taylor et al., 2002)
+(Compagno, 1984; Miller and Lea, 1972; Nelson, 1994; Tricas, et al., 2002)

 Reproduction